Airlines face sting in the tail from cheaper oil

 IATA says 80 percent of a recent pick-up in cargo demand has been taken up by Middle East carriers, while on the passenger side many traditional carriers are struggling to protect premium traffic and make money from their international operations.

-Australia's Qantas Airways (QAN.AX) warned this week of its first annual net loss since it was privatised in 1995, blaming international weakness, poor demand and high fuel costs.
+Australia's Qantas Airways (QAN.AX) warned this week of its first annual net loss since it was privatized in 1995, blaming international weakness, poor demand and high fuel costs.

 "There is a very substantial diversion of traffic through the Middle East that is hurting other regions," Harbison said.